SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "Abandoning a project that you've invested a lot in feels like you've wasted everything, and waste is something we're told to avoid,"

-- "It's natural not to want to let go of what we wasted on a bad choice, but when we don't, we doom ourselves to keep wasting even more."

 - "Instead of trying to budget your time on the basis of existing commitments, assume that all bets are off.
 All previous commitments are gone.
 Then begin from scratch, asking which you would add today."

 - "In a reverse pilot you test whether removing an initiative or activity will have any negative consequences."

-- "In other words, a good film editor makes it hard not to see what's important because she eliminates everything but the elements that absolutely need to be there."

-- "It's true that doing less can be harder, both in art and in life."

 - "The best surgeon is not the one who makes the most incisions; similarly, the best editors can sometimes be the least intrusive, the most restrained."